The Capital Consortium · Cick-Off Confidential · Internal Strategy · June 2026

 V3 (Day Law) — the $125K MVA seed brings 50 cases into Day Law’s pipeline; the same Greg recycle keeps principal redeployable.
 Day Law’s steady-state 25 cases/month × $50K × 33% lands as Consortium net via the ABS.

-07 — Bucket 4 SBA Boomerang · Bucket 5 ThinkBuildGrow.ai
+07 — Leg 3 SBA Boomerang · Leg 4 ThinkBuildGrow.ai · Both Trickle-Funded

-$250K seeds an SBA business purchase — financing boomerangs principal back.
+$250K target seeds an SBA business purchase — financing boomerangs principal back.

-$250K of the cash-out underwrites the down position on an SBA-financed business purchase.
-The structure: Consortium puts $250K down on a ~$1M business, SBA financing covers the gap.
-The SBA give-and-go mechanic returns the $250K back to Consortium via the SBA financing structure — the capital boomerangs, identical conceptually to the Greg recycle on Bucket 3a.
+Leg 3 targets $250K deployed as the down position on an SBA-financed business purchase.
+Under v6, the $250K arrives from the AUM Ops-Feeder trickle on the round-robin schedule — once accumulated, Consortium puts it down on a ~$1M business, SBA financing covers the gap.
+The SBA give-and-go mechanic returns the $250K back to Consortium via the SBA financing structure — the capital boomerangs, identical conceptually to the Greg recycle on Leg 2a.
 The $1M business sits as the income-producing asset.

 Revenue math.
 The $1M business grosses 25–30% on face value annually.
 Divided by 12 months, that runs roughly $20–25K per month gross — about 10% of the face value of Consortium’s $250K investment per month.
 Revenue cell on Slide 03: ~$25,000 / mo.